joerivanveen/faq-with-categories/readme.txt

 Stable tag: trunk
 License: GPLv3

-Easy to maintain FAQ with categories
+Easy to manage FAQ with categories, including accordion, filter, search and show more functionality.

 == Description ==

-FAQs are great for your users and when implemented correctly also for your SEO.
+FAQs are great for your visitors and when implemented correctly also for SEO.

 This simple FAQ plugin creates a new post-type.
 This is straightforward and flexible: you can now create and manage FAQs like any other post type in Wordpress.